 Customer service is at the heart of everything we do and our aim is always to ensure we get it right first time in adherence with the promises we make in our Client Charter.
-However we recognise things don’t always go to plan and if this happens we want you to let us know so we can say sorry and work with you to resolve your concerns.
-Your feedback is really valuable to us so we can understand how we can improve what we do.
+However, we recognise things don’t always go to plan and if this happens we want you to let us know so we can work with you to resolve your concerns including those in relation to your bill.

 How do I make a complaint?